 - Utilize evidence-based guidelines and best practices in their daily self-care to improve overall health and quality of life.

 - Appreciate the growing number of new medications being developed in clinical trials.

 - Identify how to participate in clinical trials.

 - Decrease the amount of fragmentation of care from adolescent to adult providers.

 - Recognize, identify or assist in the development of social and emotional resources for patients and families.

-We look forward to reconnecting with you soon!
+We look forward to reconnecting with you in October!